jmcalalang/Agility-2020---AnO-Tool-Chain---Advanced-Design-Patterns-with-AS3-DO-and-TS/docs/ansibleTowerDeployment/ansibleTowerDeployment.rst

 The ideal student progressing down this path has a deep understanding of the F5 Automation Toolchain, and they are seeking design patterns of placing the ATC in a CI/CD pipeline.

 ..
-Note:: No matter the path chosen in the lab, all students have the same result.
+Note:: Reminder, no matter the path chosen in the lab, all students have the same result.